aetperf/aetperf.github.io/_posts/2024-05-27-An-Hybrid-Information-Retriever-with-DuckDB.md

 ## Hybrid search<a name="hybrid_search"></a>

-Let’s briefly describe the hybrid search flow.
-The process starts with a user query, which represents what the user is searching for, which leads to two disctinct processes: semantic search over a dense vectorstore and lexical search over a sparse index.
-The result rankings from both searchs are then combined in a process called fusion, leading to the hybrid ranking.
+Let us briefly describe the hybrid search flow.
+The process starts with a user query, which represents what the user is searching for, which leads to two distinct processes: semantic search over a dense vector store and lexical search over a sparse index.
+The result rankings from both searches are then combined in a process called fusion, leading to the hybrid ranking.
+Here is a schematic view of the hybrid search process:

 <p align="center">
   <img width="900" src="/img/2024-05-28_01/hybrid_search_overview.png" alt="hybrid_search_overview">